khandakerrahin/Teaching-politeness-to-Agent-using-Reinforcement-Learning/README.md

-# Introduction to Machine Learning for Natural Language Processing
+# Teaching politeness to an agent using Reinforcement Learning
 ### Introduction
 For the analysis part of the report, we are selecting the practical Introduction to Reinforcement Learning, which includes Q-learning algorithm implementation in Python.